Parenting Tips 9 min read

 Q. Can deworming prevent other health problems in kids?

-A: Yes, absolutely.
-Regular deworming can help prevent complications associated with chronic worm infections, such as malnutrition, anemia (iron deficiency), stunted growth, and impaired cognitive development.
+A: Yes.
+Regular deworming can help prevent complications from chronic worm infections, such as malnutrition, anemia (iron deficiency), stunted growth, and impaired cognitive development.
 This supports overall health, improves school attendance and performance.

 Q. How do I prepare my child for deworming?